Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to change the names of existing units of a given player to the specified name.
 The units affected by this effect are determined by the configurations of the effect.
 The configurations for this effect are as follows:

 1. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map
 2. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map
 3. String Id: This is the same as the `Name String ID`.
 Refer to [Name String ID](../../../basics/#58-name-string-id "Jump to: Custom Scenarios > Scenario Basics > #5.8 Name String ID") section of the guide

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map
 4. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map
 5. Message: The name/message/instruction to show on screen or the script call to execute

-Some useful tricks with this effect:

-1. This effect is mostly used to make markers, signs and waypoints which the player can select and read using units on the map

 Some useful tricks with this effect: